-These old, dusty streets instantly transform into lush green World Cup Futbol fields as soon as a soccer ball hits the pavement in Centro, Havana.
+Dusty worn streets instantly transform into lush green World Cup Futbol fields as soon as a soccer ball hits the pavement.
 Bystanders and neighbors are transformed into cheering fans.
 The youth shout and scurry back and forth dribbling fancy moves, stealing, blocking, and scoring goals in the mannerisms of the Futbol Gods that are proudly inscribed on their favorite team jerseys.

-The spirit of Fidel Castro can still be seen throughout.
-Marks of the revolution stand strong through the deterioration.
+The spirit of Fidel Castro is still present.
 I came across this haunting depiction of the revolutionary and ruthless dictator rising from the dead as an avenging angel.
 It’s more than enough to make one wonder how Fidel would feel now after seeing Cuba open it’s doors to America.

 The artist of this piece has certainly captured the anger and contempt of the revolutionary spirit well enough to inflict a haunting on it’s viewers.
 Powerful enough for them to feel the spirit of Castro and the idea of a rebirth stirring in the air.